levitsky/biolccc/doc/sphinx/source/advanced.rst

   You cannot break this rule in C++, since the predefined bases are made constant there.
-But in Python there are no constants, and you can accidentally modify variables pyBioLCCC.rpAcnFaRod and pyBioLCCC.rpAcnTfaCoil.
+But in Python there are no constants, and you can accidentally modify variables pyteomics.biolccc.rpAcnFaRod and pyteomics.biolccc.rpAcnTfaCoil.
 You should avoid this since you can easily forget about it later and use these bases as if they were intact.

   If you need to derive a new basis from a predefined one, use an alternative